chris-bailey/dev-bookshelf-mongodb-heroku/README.md

 ### Compatibility
 This application functions properly with versions of MongoDB previous to 3.0.
 As of October 2015, Spring Data MongoDB does not offer a compatible Java driver that will work properly with MongoDB 3.0.
 The current Spring Data MongoDB project is using a Java driver with version 2.12.5 whereas version 2.13 is required.

-### Live Demo
-Be aware that this application is currently running on a free Heroku account.
-If it hasn't been accessed in 30 minutes, then ***the first request will take up to 120 seconds***.
-Note that the demo application might fail to load altogether if the Heroku servers are busy.

 ### Local Deployment
 ```